jowrig/Fabrikam-Project-Jojo/workshops/ws-coe-aug27/README.md

 # 📋 COE Demo Documentation Index

 **Welcome to the COE Fabrikam Project Demo!
+Start here for y**The Magic**: You'll ask questions like "Which customer has the most orders?" and get real answers from your live business data - all through the MCP standard protocol.

+> **📖 Learn More**: For complete technical documentation, see the [official MCP specification](https://modelcontextprotocol.io/) from Anthropic.

-Start here for your complete setup journey.**
+### 📊 **Sample Business Data** complete setup journey.**

 ---